faseehahmed1/calculator-app-frontend-mentors/README.md

 Functionality of the app:

-- Perform mathmatical operations like addition, subtraction, multiplication, and division
+- Perform mathematical operations like addition, subtraction, multiplication, and division
-- Adjust the color theme based on their preference
+- Adjust the colour theme based on their preference
 - Have their initial theme preference checked using prefers-color-scheme and have any additional changes saved in the browser
 - `Plan.md` details the full approach
 - `Assets` folder includes useful info such as Component Tree.